Skip to main content

 Step 5: Run the Installation Script

-Run the setup:install command with the required parameters:
+Run the command setup:install with the required parameters:

 cd /var/www/magento/